jfspps/Data-Structures-and-Algorithms/2_Classes_in_C++.md

 ## Destructors ##

 Objects of a class are freed by the compiler by the use of a default destructor.
+If the object is referenced via a pointer then the object resides in the heap.
+The
+`delete` keyword is used to release data from the heap referenced by a pointer and, as explained below, also invokes the destructor should it be applied to an object.

 ```cpp
 class SomeClass